sns-sem/discord-fee-calculator/README.md

 ### Example

-When given the command `!fee 50`, this is what it will reply:
+When given the command `!fee 50`, this is what it will show in output:

 ![Discord Bot Reply](https://i.imgur.com/Jnl7ELh.png)